What’s in Biden’s $1.9 trillion emergency coronavirus plan

 Pandemic response: $400 billion

-- National vaccination program: The plan invests $20 billion towards a vaccination program in partnership with states, localities, tribes and territories.
+- National vaccination program: The plan invests $20 billion toward a vaccination program in partnership with states, localities, tribes and territories.
 That effort includes propping up community vaccination centers and mobile vaccination units in remote areas.

 - Expanded testing: The proposal allocates $50 billion to expand testing, cover the purchase of rapid tests, expand lab capacity and help schools and local governments with testing protocols.

-- Emergency paid leave: The plan calls for expanding access to emergency paid leave for millions of Americans and paid sick and family and medical leave for parents juggling childcare responsibilities.
+- Emergency paid leave: The plan calls for expanding access to emergency paid leave for millions of Americans and paid sick and family and medical leave for parents juggling child care responsibilities.

 - School funding: The proposal sets aside $130 billion to help schools reopen.
 The funds can be used to reduce class sizes and modify spaces for social distancing, improve ventilation and provide personal protective equipment.
 In higher education, roughly $35 billion in funding would go to public institutions, including community colleges and historically Black colleges.